Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 curl -X POST -H "content-type: text/turtle" "http://localhost:9003/ldes/admin/api/v1/eventstreams/occupancy/views/by-page/dcat" -d "@./ldes-server/metadata/occupancy.by-page.ttl"
 ```

 Now you can get the full DCAT if you request the root http://localhost:9003/ldes.
-It is a mixed of the metadata definitions which we uploaded and server generated data, resulting in something like this:
+It is a mix of the metadata definitions which we uploaded and server generated data, resulting in something like this:
 ```text
 @prefix by-page:   <http://localhost:9003/ldes/occupancy/by-page/> .
 @prefix dcat:      <http://www.w3.org/ns/dcat#> .